spidasoftware/schema/doc/apis/analysisAPI.md

 ### Callbacks

-When CEE finishes one analysis job, a POST request is made to the `callbackUrl` with the complete job json in the body.
+When CEE finishes one analysis job, if a `callbackUrl` property is provided, then a POST request is made to the `callbackUrl` with the complete job json in the body.
 The analysis results can be retrieved from the job `output` property.

 ### Authentication